A common issue?

 11And if any place will not welcome you or listen to you, leave that place and shake the dust off your feet as a testimony against them.

 ).
 While I see that as respecting their wishes, it does not seem very loving.
 However, neither is hounding them to the point of harrassment.
-So, here we sit, shouting into the wind about a dangerous situation that seems to concern no one else - that's the very definition of complacency.
+So, here we sit, shouting into the wind about a dangerous situation that seems to concern no one enough to even investigate - that's the very definition of complacency.

 Back to square one, but seeing more clearly